mn-pollinators/pollinator-facts/src/facts/american-plum.md

 ---

-American plum attracts a variety of bees including bumble, cuckoo, cellophane, mining, and small sweat bees.With it’s highly fragrant flowers, the American Plum offers both pollen and nectar to visitors.
+American plum attracts a variety of bees including bumble, cuckoo, cellophane, mining, and small sweat bees.
+With its highly fragrant flowers, the American Plum offers both pollen and nectar to visitors.